When Was Jesus Born? It Wasn't Actually Dec. 25

 Advertisement

-How December and January Became the Traditional Dates for Christmas
+How December and January Became the Traditional Months for Christmas

 Advertisement

-For centuries after Jesus' death, early Christians didn't pay much attention to his birthday.
-In those days, Christians were persecuted and even martyred for their faith, which led them to put an emphasis on Easter, when Jesus himself was martyred on the cross, but overcame death and was resurrected.
+For centuries after Jesus' death, people of the Christian faith didn't pay much attention to his birthday.
+In those days, early Christians were persecuted and even martyred for their beliefs, which led them to put an emphasis on Easter, when they believe Jesus was martyred on the cross but overcame death and was resurrected.

 Advertisement